SpottedSqueak/FA-Gallery-Downloader/README.md

 I hope it helps, it's always a good idea to not put all your eggs in one basket.

+## Updating from v1.4 and below

+Extract the zip folder in the same location as the previous version's executable.
+Run the new program and click the "Import Data" button.
+Assuming you have the `fa_gallery_downloader` folder in the same folder, it will copy over all of that data and restart.

 ## #DONE